getsentry/pytest-sentry/README.rst

 You can always report all test failures to Sentry by setting the environment variable ``PYTEST_SENTRY_ALWAYS_REPORT=1``.

-This can be enabled for builds on the ``master`` or release branch, to catch certain kinds of tests that are flaky across builds, but consistently fail or pass within one testrun.
+This can be enabled for builds on the ``main`` or release branch, to catch certain kinds of tests that are flaky across builds, but consistently fail or pass within one testrun.